SASB: CG-MR-130a.1, CG-EC-410a.2; FB-FR-110b.1

 Endnotes

-1. In 2020, we raised our aspiration to reduce emissions in our operations (scopes 1 & 2) by realigning our science-based target to a 1.5 degree Celsius trajectory, the highest ambition approved by the SBTi.
-Our goal is to achieve zero emissions across Walmart’s global operations by 2040, reducing absolute scopes 1 and 2 GHG emissions 35% by 2025 and 65% by 2030 from our 2015 base year.
+1. In 2020, we raised our aspiration to reduce emissions in our operations (Scopes 1 & 2) by realigning our science-based target to a 1.5 degree Celsius trajectory, the highest ambition approved by the SBTi.
+Our goal is to achieve zero emissions across Walmart’s global operations by 2040, reducing absolute Scopes 1 and 2 GHG emissions 35% by 2025 and 65% by 2030 from our 2015 base year.

+2. Annual Scopes 1 and 2 GHG emissions and carbon intensity metrics are updated from time to time in this ESG Climate Change Brief to account for changes in emission factors or the availability of more accurate activity data.
 Our emissions footprint in CO2e and carbon intensity per revenue are calculated to include emissions for our operations for the period which we owned the operations in the reporting year.
-This may result in updated emissions reported in the ESG Climate Brief not corresponding to results reported to CDP for our annual Climate Change questionnaire.
+This may result in updated emissions reported in the ESG Climate Change Brief not corresponding to results reported to CDP for our annual Climate Change questionnaire.

-We engage Lucideon CICS to independently verify Walmart’s reported scope 1 and scope 2 emissions as reported to CDP annually, pursuant to ISO 14064-3 (the international standard for verification of Greenhouse Gas inventories).
+We engage Lucideon CICS to independently verify Walmart’s reported Scope 1 and scope 2 emissions as reported to CDP annually, pursuant to ISO 14064-3 (the international standard for verification of Greenhouse Gas inventories).
 The GHG Protocol outlines three emissions sources (referred to as “scopes”) that provide the framework for operational boundaries.
 The three scopes are:

 Scope 2, “Indirect Emissions,” represent emissions that occur off-site to produce electricity or steam purchased for use at corporate locations.